omgmog/gdd-2016/README.md

 These are the slides used for the Game Dev Day.

+You can view the slides as a PDF here: [GDD.pdf](GDD.pdf)

 You can load the GDD.md file in [Deckset](http://decksetapp.com).
 It uses the yellow variant of the Ostrich theme.

 ## Intro to A-Frame

 These are the introduction to A-Frame slides that give an overview of A-Frame, how to use it and some of it's features.

+You can view the slides as a PDF here: [Intro to A-Frame.pdf](Intro to A-Frame.pdf)

 The links in the slides are: